Overview

 Approaches to Learning and the Learner Profile

-The Approaches to Learning and Learner Profile are a consistent part of teaching and learning at Kyoto International School from the PYP into the MSP.
+The Approaches to Learning and Learner Profile are a consistent part of teaching and learning at Kyoto International School from the PYP into the MYP.
 The Approaches to Learning grow five core skill areas: thinking skills, self-management skills, social skills, research skills and communication skills.
 The Learner Profile are ten attributes of human beings that enable students to become responsible members of local, national and global communities.
-Through development of these skills and attributes from ages 3 – 15, students are able to become lifelong learners who can flourish anywhere in the world.
+Through development of these skills and attributes, students are able to become lifelong learners who can flourish anywhere in the world.